qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 | `phi`            | assign a value to a register based on control-flow                    |                                                                                            |

-If an Adaptive Profile program has support for floating point computations on floats of width `N` (for example, computations on N-bit floats are supported `!{i32 1, !"classical_floats", i32 N}`), then the following instructions are supported.
+If an Adaptive Profile program has support for floating point computations on floating-point numbers, then the following instructions are supported.

 | LLVM Instruction | Context and Purpose               | Note                        |
 | :--------------- | :-------------------------------- | :-------------------------- |